PanagiotisNtymenos/OMDb-API-Web-Design/README.md

 ## About
 This project uses the [OMDb API](http://www.omdbapi.com/) for fetching movies and their information.
-The backend is a JAVA [Spring Boot](https://spring.io) project, running on localhost using Tomcat.
+The backend is a JAVA [Spring Boot](https://spring.io) app, running on localhost using Tomcat.
 The Database is a plain local [SQLite](https://www.sqlite.org/index.html) file using SQL Queries to fetch/store data.
 The site has four functions:
   * Search Movies